moorem27/chunk_file/README.md

 'cd build'
 'cmake ..'
 'make'
-'./chunk /path/to/file 4'
+'./chunk /path/to/file num_chunks'

-where /path/to/file is the full file path to the file you would like to split, and 4 is the number of chunks you would like to create (or a non negative number)
+where /path/to/file is the full file path to the file you would like to split, and num_chunks is the number ( > 0 ) of chunks you would like to create